realA10001986/Dash-Gauges/README.md

 If the dash gauges are connected to a TCD through BTTFN, this option allows to trigger a synchronized time travel on all BTTFN-connected devices when pressing the Time Travel button, just as if the Time Travel was triggered by the TCD.
 If this option is unchecked, pressing the Time Travel button only triggers a Time Travel sequence on the Dash Gauges.

-#### <ins>Home Assistant / MQTT settings</ins>
+#### <ins> Assistant / MQTT settings</ins>

-##### &#9193; Use Home Assistant (MQTT 3.1.1)
+##### &#9193; Use  Assistant (MQTT 3.1.1)

-If checked, the Dash Gauges will connect to the broker (if configured) and send and receive messages via [MQTT](#home-assistant--mqtt)
+If checked, the Dash Gauges will connect to the broker (if configured) and send and receive messages via [MQTT](#-assistant--mqtt)

 ##### &#9193; Broker IP[:port] or domain[:port]

 The broker server address.
-Can be a domain (eg. "myhome.me") or an IP address (eg "192.168.1.5").
+Can be a domain (eg. "my.me") or an IP address (eg "192.168.1.5").
 The default port is 1883.
 If different port is to be used, it can be specified after the domain/IP and a colon ":", for example: "192.168.1.5:1884".
 Specifying the IP address is preferred over a domain since the DNS call adds to the network overhead.
 Note that ".local" (MDNS) domains are not supported.

 ##### &#9193; User[:Password]